The Railway Series: Origins

-And would not come out again.

-This story introduced the popular characters Henry the Green Engine and the Fat Director.
-Encouraged by his wife Margaret, Awdry submitted the three stories to Edmund Ward in 1943.
+This story introduced popular characters Henry the Green Engine and the Fat Director.
+Encouraged by his wife Margaret, Awdry submitted the three stories to publishing firm Edmund Ward in Leicester in 1943.
 The head of the children's books division requested a fourth story to bring the three engines together and redeem Henry, who had been bricked up in a tunnel in the previous story.
 Although Wilbert had not intended that the three engines live on the same railway, he complied with the request in the story Edward, Gordon and Henry.
-The four stories were published in 1945 as a single volume, The Three Railway Engines, illustrated by William Middleton.
+The four stories were published by Edmund Ward in 1945 as a single volume, The Three Railway Engines, illustrated by William Middleton.

 Christmas 1942 saw the genesis of the character that grew to become the most famous fictional locomotive in the world.
 Awdry constructed a toy tank engine for Christopher, which gained the name Thomas.
 Stories about Thomas were requested by Christopher, and 1946 saw the publication of Thomas the Tank Engine.
 This was illustrated by Reginald Payne, whom Wilbert felt to be a great improvement over Middleton.
-Like its predecessor, this book was a success and Awdry was asked to write stories about James, a character who first appeared in Thomas and the Breakdown Train, the final story in Thomas the Tank Engine.
-The book James the Red Engine appeared in 1948, the year in which the railways in Britain were nationalised, and from this point onwards the Fat Director was known by his familiar title of the Fat Controller.
+Like its predecessor, this book was a success, and Awdry was asked to write stories about James, a character who first appeared in Thomas and the Breakdown Train, the final story in Thomas the Tank Engine.
+The book James the Red Engine appeared in 1948, the year in which the railways in Britain were nationalised, and from this point onwards, the Fat Director was known by his familiar title of the Fat Controller.